Your First Contract

 In the case that you want to start your journey by getting an idea of what goes on behind the scenes or dive right into more detailed documentation first, you can jump straight to the Architecture section for a quick overview before returning back here.

 You might have noticed that developing smart contracts is not in the the scope of this section.
 The Getting Started section has deliberately been tailored to be as easy-to-follow as possible, avoiding the risk of getting tangled in the intricacies of smart contract development, which will be covered in other sections.

 Once we are finished with setting up environment, deploying a smart contract to the testnet and interacting with it, we will be modifying the example Escrow Contract by adding a backdoor in the Hijack Escrow tutorial in order to make things a bit more interesting.
 The modification will expose an identical API to the original one, except for the addition of a single hidden command.
 The idea behind making such a modification is twofold; one, familiarizing ourselves with what constitutes a smart contract, and the other is to manifest the importance of verifying the source code behind any contract you interact with.

 Installing Prerequisites will show you how to setup the required software tooling for CosmWasm.

 Setting up Environment will show you how to setup the client environment, and interact with the faucet.

-Downloading and Compiling Contract will demonstrate downloading and compiling smart contract code to wasm byte code.
+Downloading and Compiling a Contract will demonstrate downloading and compiling smart contract code into wasm byte code.

 Next Steps is the last part of the tutorial.
-It wraps up this section and points you in the direction of further learning.
+It wraps up the Getting Started section and points you in the direction of further learning.

 The coding sections for smart contracts are also available as a series of videos, leading you through the code structure.